epccs/RPUpi/Remote/TestMode.md

 {"rxBuffer":[{"data":"0x30"},{"data":"0x1"}]}
 ```

-also done on the second I2C channel that I buffer and use SMBus commands
+on the second I2C channel that is for SMBus's i2c block commands

 ```
 picocom -b 38400 /dev/ttyUSB0